Enabling Precise Liquid Control with Microfluidics Systems

 Established: 1952

 Bio-Rad is a key player in droplet-based microfluidics.
 The company is known for its droplet digital PCR (ddPCR) technology.
 The ability of the ddPCR technology to enable absolute quantification of DNA and RNA makes it highly valuable in cancer research and infectious disease detection.
-The company also integrates microfluidics into products like the Experion system, which allows for fast and automated analysis of proteins and nucleic acids.
+The company also integrates microfluidics into products such as the Experion system, enabling fast, automated analysis of proteins and nucleic acids.

 PerkinElmer (Revvity)